BlogRight arrowDeveloper Productivity

 Example of multiple environments within a LaunchDarkly project

 It’s important to keep track of where various features are in the release lifecycle.
-LaunchDarkly release pipelines let you create an aggregated view of your environments and monitor the status of each feature as it moves from stage to state.
+LaunchDarkly release assistant lets you create an aggregated view of your environments and monitor the status of each feature as it moves from stage to state.
 Having this type of insight can be especially important as you start to add more users to your projects.

 Now that we have our projects and environments ready to go, it’s time to connect our application to LaunchDarkly.
 LaunchDarkly supports over 25 different SDKs, meaning we can support whatever language you are programming in.
 Let’s walk through the steps for initializing a LaunchDarkly SDK.